-What does A Day In The Life mean?
+What do you think A Day In The Life means?

 Beatles: A Day In The Life Meaning